-Lyft launched its initial public offering (IPO) on 28 March and you can now trade on Lyft shares.
-Find out more about the company and trading on Lyft share CFDs with CMC Markets.
+Uber launched its initial public offering (IPO) on 10 May.
+Find out more about the company, its valuation and how you can trade CFDs on Uber shares with CMC Markets.

-Read our market analyst's thoughts on Lyft’s IPO >
+Read our market analyst's thoughts on Uber's IPO >

 An IPO, or initial public offering, occurs when a company sells its stock to the public for the first time.
 Before an IPO, a company is classed as private and normally has a small number of shareholders and professional investors (such as venture capitalists or angel investors).